lwxbkr/homepage/content/home/people.md

 	position = "Associate Professor, Principal Investigator"
 	image = "liaozonghu.png"
 	email = "zonghuliao@163.com"
 	description = "I am interested in how fault plays a role in petroleum reservoir and natural hazards, using rotary-shearing experiments and 3D seismic attributes.
-I am also interested in machine learning and blockchain.  <br/>[ORCID](https://orcid.org/0000-0001-5954-0376) <br/> [Personal Website](http://www.cup.edu.cn/geosci/szdw/fujiaoshou/101366.htm) <br/> E-mail:zonghuliao@163.com"
+I am also interested in machine learning and blockchain. <br/> E-mail:zonghuliao@163.com <br/>[ORCID](https://orcid.org/0000-0001-5954-0376) <br/> [Personal Website](http://www.cup.edu.cn/geosci/szdw/fujiaoshou/101366.htm) "
 [[member]]
 	id = "Shunjie Deng"
 	position = "Graduate student"
 	image = "dengshunjie2.jpg"
 	email = "SDeng@student.cup.edu.cn"
-	description = "If you find a path with no obstacles, it probably doesn’t lead anywhere.
+	description = "If you find a path with no obstacles, it probably does not lead anywhere.
 Energy is a cause worth dedicating one's life to.
 Every single day is a new day for me to explore and touch the world.
 At leisure time, Badminton is my favorite."

 [[member]]
 	id = "Shuo Chen"
 	position = "Graduate student"
 	image = "chenshuo1.png"
 	email = "shuochen@student.cup.edu.cn"
-	description = "Since September 2019, I have been studying with a postgraduate majoring in Geological Engineering at China University of Petroleum (Beijing).I am interested in the interpretation of seismic data, especially the seismic attributes and seismic facies analysis.
+	description = "Since September 2019, I have been studying with a postgraduate majoring in Geological Engineering at China University of Petroleum (Beijing).
+I am interested in the interpretation of seismic data, especially the seismic attributes and seismic facies analysis.
 In my spare time, I like to play badminton with friends."

 [[member]]
 	id = "Lin Zhang"
 	position = "Graduate student"
 	image = "zhanglin.JPG"
 	email = "zhanglin@student.cup.edu.cn"
-	description =  "2015/9~2019/6, A bachelor with a major in Resource Exploration Engineering at China University of Petroleum (East China);2019/9~, A postgraduate with a major in Geological Resources and Geological Engineering at China University of Petroleum (Beijing)."
+	description =  "2015/9~2019/6, A bachelor with a major in Resource Exploration Engineering at China University of Petroleum (East China); 2019/9~, A postgraduate with a major in Geological Resources and Geological Engineering at China University of Petroleum (Beijing)."

 [[member]]
 	id = "Xiang Hua"